StellaTee/find-the-optimal-route/README.md

 # find-the-optimal-route

 This project implements the Dijkstra algorithm to find the most optimal route while following constraints.
 The constraints include whether to pick up a friend, the time required to travel to the destination, and the shortest total driving time.
 If giving a ride to a friend increases the total driving time, I will not give a ride.
+My solution is a multi-layer graph approach.

 Please note that there is a law in the country that prohibits driving in a carpool lane while alone in the car.